intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 **Windows:** `C:\Users\[Username]\AppData\Roaming\Ableton\Live x.x.x\Preferences\User Remote Scripts`

-2. Open up the downloaded **bluehand.zip** and within you'll find two folders: `Intech_Studio_AC` and `Intech_Studio_Grid`.
+2. Create a new folder named `User Remote Scripts` in your local preferences folder if there isn't one already.

-3. Create a new folder named `User Remote Scripts` in your local preferences folder if there isn't one already.
+3. Open up the downloaded **bluehand.zip** and within you'll find two folders: `Intech_Studio_AC` and `Intech_Studio_Grid`.

-4. Place both folders in the archive in the `User Remote Scripts` folder.
+4. Place both folders in the archive in the newly created `User Remote Scripts` folder.
 This created the two scripts for the two types of Grid devices that exist.

-5. Finally, place the downloaded **Options.txt** file into the local Preferences directory.
+5. Finally, place the downloaded **Options.txt** file, and place it into the local Preferences directory.

 6. Restart Ableton.